MLA 8th Edition

 Also refer to the MLA Style Center.

-- If the author's name is mentioned in the sentence, only cite the page number.
+- If the author's name is mentioned in the sentence, only the page number is cited in parentheses.

-- If the author's name is not mentioned in the sentence, cite both the name and the page number.
+- If the author's name is not mentioned in the sentence, cite both the name and the page number in parentheses.

-- Font and capitalisation must match that in the reference list.
+- Font and capitalisation must match that of the Works Cited list.

-- Long quotations (more than four lines) should be indented.
+- Long quotations (more than four lines) should be set off from the text and indented.